tflynn615/Tweet_Stock_Analysis/README.md

   ### Machine Learning
-  SciKitLearn or Tensorflow will be the ML library we'll be using.
+  SciKitLearn and Tensorflow will be the ML library we'll be using.
 Depending on what the data looks like after cleaning we will decide between a classification or a regression model.
 Machine Learning model diagram will be updated upon further discovery throughout the process.

   ### Dashboard